Here are the answers to the questions that I often get asked…

 Studio Sessions:I have dresses for ladies and little girls and casual suits for little boys.
 Plain light or dark colours are great and it’s best to avoid patterns and logos.

 Outdoor Sessions: It’s best to wear plain colours and have 3 base colours that coordinate well together or that tie in with your decor at home.
 It’s best not to wear patterns or logos.
 I can also bring some pre-selected dresses to outdoor sessions.

 Should I tan?
 I advise not to.
 Home tans can look streaky and often leave dark unnatural looking areas on the hands, elbows or ankles.
 Even professional spray tans can leave streaks and white bits and often ladies choose to go too dark and can look too orange or unnatural.
-If you have booked your shoot in the Summer, it’s best to avoid getting any tan lines as it is very difficult to retouch them.

 Do I need to know how to pose?
 There is no expectation on you to know how to pose or to have had any previous experience.
-I have spent a lot of time and attended many training courses to learn how to pose women, their bumps, couples, groups and babies.
+I've spent a lot of time and attended many training courses to learn how to pose women, their bumps, couples, groups and babies.
 It’s my job to pose you and I will direct you from head to toe, often mirroring the pose myself so it’s easy for you to do.
 I pay particular attention to facial expression, hands and feet as these in particular can make or break a shot.
 Some poses are more physically difficult than others, I will check with you before we start if you have any injuries or conditions that may restrict you, and I’ll work around this.

 How do I overcome my nerves?
 Please keep in mind that it’s perfectly normal to feel nervous, uncomfortable and out of your comfort zone when it comes to having your photograph taken.
 It isn’t something that happens very often, and for some people never at all.
 I try to reassure ladies ahead of their session that they will be fine once they get to the studio.
 The truth of it is, I can say this until I’m blue in the face but you won’t know how fine you’ll be until you get there.
 All my ladies have been pleasantly surprised by just how comfortable they’ve felt during their sessions and most really enjoy the experience and can’t wait to do it again.
 I encourage ladies to focus on feelings of excitement, and imagine that it will be a positive experience.

 I’m worried that I won’t look as good as the ladies that I see in your photographs.
 What if I don’t like mine?
 A lot of ladies feel this way.
 Then I show them their images and they say ‘Wow, I can’t believe that’s me!’
-I’ve photographed hundreds of ladies and it has only been a rare occasion when someone hasn’t liked their images.
+I’ve photographed hundreds of ladies and it has only been a very rare occasion when someone hasn’t liked their images.
 They have been clear that this hasn’t been due to the photography, but more about how they feel about themselves.
 If you haven’t already, please check my reviews and the stories from other ladies on my Boudoir Group on Facebook.

 What is your availability like?
 I photograph on weekdays during the day.
 I use natural light for Boudoir Sessions so I tend to book these for 10AM as in the Autumn & Winter the light fades in the afternoon.
 I’m usually booked 2-3 months in advance.